explodinglabs/iko/README.md

 _Iko_ is a **PostgreSQL database migration tool**.

 It extends [Sqitch](https://sqitch.org/), adding [shell commands](/COMMANDS.md)
-to simplify creating migrations from the command-line.
+to simplify creating common migrations from the command-line.

 Combine the commands into a [script](#scripting) to generate many migrations at once.